TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 7/Micah 7.2.md

 ---

-The godly man is perished out of the earth, and there is none upright among men: they all lie in wait for blood; they hunt every man his brother with a net.
+The godly man has perished out of the earth, and there is no one upright among men.
+They all lie in wait for blood; every man hunts his brother with a net.